Reranking Social Media Feeds: A Practical Guide for Field Experiments: Implementing a Browser Extension

 \subsection{Registration flow}

-Once the participants are recruited, the first challenge is ensuring a low-effort and scalable onboarding process.
+Once participants are recruited, the first challenge is to ensure a low-effort, scalable onboarding process.
 A confusing onboarding procedure can lead to high participant dropout and increase the risk of researchers being overloaded with requests for assistance.

 Along with clear instructions, we recommend simplifying the process by designing a registration flow that eliminates common mistakes, such as the need for participants to copy and paste information manually.
 We also recommend that participants complete all the onboarding steps only by following clickable links to ensure a smooth user experience.